xh3b4sd/workflow/README.md

 ```
-$ workflow generate grpcts -h
+$ workflow create grpcts -h
-Generate a grpc workflow for typescript code generation.
-The workflow
+Create a grpc workflow for typescript code generation.
+The workflow generated
-generated here works in a setup of two Github repositories.
-Call them
+here works in a setup of two Github repositories.
+Call them apischema and
-apischema and tscode.
-The workflow generated with the following command is
+tscode.
+The workflow generated with the following command is added to the
-added to the apischema repository.
+apischema repository.

-    workflow generate grpcts -o xh3b4sd -r tscode
+    workflow create grpcts -o xh3b4sd -r tscode

 In order to make the workflow function correctly a deploy key is generated
 and distributed as follows.
 The public key and the encrypted private key